U ime naroda

 U ime naroda (trans.
-In the Name of the People) is the first live album by Serbian and former Yugoslav influential rock band Riblja Čorba.
+In the Name of the People) is the first live album by the influential Serbia/former Yugoslav rock band Riblja Čorba.
 The album was recorded on the band's concert held on April 11, 1982 in Pionir Hall in Belgrade.

 The album title alludes to the censorship the band's leader Bora Đorđević fought at the time of album release.

 The album was polled in 1998 as the 85th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).

 Album cover

 The album cover was designed by Jugoslav Vlahović.